astronomaestro/ASIIP/README.md

      python interferometer.py (name of your parameter file).json

+* Using ASIIP

+Once you start ASIIP, you will be shown an initial message

+"Welcome to ASIIP (A Stellar Intensity Interferometry Planner).
+Please make sure you are running the catalog for the desire night."

+If you have catalogs saved to your system from previous analysis, ASIIP will allow you to choose from these previous catalogs or begin an entirely new analysis

+Once you load or create a catalog, you will be presented with four options

+    - "Enter a star's index value to do a single analysis" This option allows you to do a quick analysis of a single target that is in the given catalog.
+Simply enter the associated target number and it will give a simulated observation error

+    - "Enter 'rankall' to do a full catalog ranking" This option allows you to rank the full catalog and find the best targets to observe out of the given input targets

+    - "Enter 'toggleinfo' to show/hide all available catalog information" Because there is so much auxillary information associated with the given targets, much of a given catalogs information is hidden by default.
+Simply enter 'toggleinfo' to see all of the auxillary target information

+    - "Enter 'q' to quit"
+    Make sure to use q when exiting ASIIP to make sure any catalogs you have created are saved

 * How to interpret the results of the analysis

 Once the analysis has run it's course, it will print out a table with data on the input targets.
 A definition of the